Due to data privacy laws, initial seeds and restore drives are only available for partners/accounts located in the United States.

 After ordering, Support may have you double-check the shipping address and method and ask you to approve the cost of the restore drive service – when this is completed, the restore drive starts processing and you will be notified of when it ships.

 The time at which we receive the request along with the size of backed up data determines the turnaround timetable.

 For the quickest processing of a drive, provide the earliest notice possible.
 Processing of your drive request may take several days, several weeks or longer depending on the size of the account that needs to be restored.

 Shipping the Restore Drive

-Before we ship the drive to you, we will send you an email with the restore drive's UPS tracking number.
+Before the drive is shipped, an email with the restore drive's UPS tracking number is provided to you.